 - Discuss a number of different issues related to Social Work, like the connection between social status and health or social justice

 This study track is only recommended for transfer to a university if you live in Germany.
-If you are located in Jordan, we recommend the Business & Economics or Computer Science study track.
-If you are in France, we recommend choosing from Business & Economics, Computer Science, Mechanical Engineering, and Political Science.
+If you are located in Jordan or Lebanon, we recommend the Business & Economics or Computer Science study track.

 Topics & contents